As Featured In

 What Should You Do if the Police Ask to Speak After an Arrest?

-The above paragraphs largely relate to criminal charges in the Philadelphia municipal and superior courts.
-However, Attorney Lloyd Long also has years of experience successfully defending clients charged in federal courts, such as the U.S Court for the Eastern District of Pennsylvania, which covers the Philadelphia area.
-Federal court processes and procedures are much different than those in state court, and, if you are facing federal charges or both state and federal charges, it is imperative that you hire someone like Lloyd who understands the lay of the land in both systems.
+Attorney Lloyd Long also has years of experience successfully defending and appealing clients charged in Federal Courts, such as the U.S Court for the Eastern District of Pennsylvania, which covers the Philadelphia area.
+Federal court processes and procedures are much different than those in state court, and, if you are were convicted of both state and federal charges, it is imperative that you hire someone like Lloyd who understands the lay of the land in both systems.

 Having an Attorney by Your Side at Sentencing